 Research Interests: Manipulation of synthetic approaches in the design and synthesis of biologically active agents.
 Methodologies included: 1, 3-dipolar cycloaddition reactions, Claisen's rearrangement, Diels-Alder reactions, chemistry of ketenes, sulfilimines, synthesis of substituted steroids.
 Use of receptor homology, bioisoteric replacement strategies, rational and structure-based drug design approaches Utilizing natural products as a unique resource for discovering innovation therapeutics.
 Applying enabling technology platforms to evaluate drug-like properties of all discovered molecules to ensure clinical effectiveness of drug candidates.
 Design of chemical probes in support of translation medicine.

-Scientific Contributions include over 200 invited lectures, presentations and publications; inventor on 99 US patents and over 350 patents worldwide.
-Awards and Honors include: ACS Henry Whalen Jr. Award in Business Development (2011); Induction to ACS Medicinal Chemistry Hall of Fame (2008); ACS Heroes of Chemistry (2008); Alfred Burger Award in Medicinal Chemistry (2008); Science and Technology Medal from the R&D Council of New Jersey (2008); selected among the Top 10 Scientists in New Jersey by New Jersey Business Magazine (2008); American Institute of Chemists (AIC) Chemistry Pioneer Award (2007); Fellow of the Royal Society of Chemistry (FRSC 2006); Researcher of the Year (2006) from Health Care Institute of NJ (HINJ); Trailblazer Award (2006) from Science Spectrum; Induction into the New Jersey Inventors Hall of Fame (2004); The Procter Medal (2003); ACS Earle B. Barnes Award (2001); Philadelphia Organic Chemists Club (POCC) Award (2001); Egyptian Pharmaceutical Society Drug Discovery Award (2000); Named as one of the most Prolific Inventors of the Decade by US Patent & Trade Mark (1998); ACS-Philadelphia Section Award (1997); Wyeth-Ayerst Exceptional Achievement Award (1992); and others.
+Awards and Honors include: ACS Heroes of Chemistry Award for the discovery of Effexor (2014); PA BIO Innovation Award Philadelphia Educator and Researcher of the Year (2014); Grand Hamadan Award in Drug Discovery (2014); Laura H. Carnell Professor (2013); ACS Henry Whalen Jr. Award in Business Development (2011); ACS Fellow (2010); Induction to ACS Medicinal Chemistry Hall of Fame (2008); Science & Technology Medal, R&D Council of New Jersey (2008); Heroes of Chemistry Award for the Discovery of Torisel (2008); Alfred Burger Award in Medicinal Chemistry (2008); Science and Technology Medal from the R&D Council of New Jersey (2008); selected among the Top 10 Scientists in New Jersey by New Jersey Business Magazine (2008); American Institute of Chemists (AIC) Chemistry Pioneer Award (2007); Fellow of the Royal Society of Chemistry (FRSC 2006); Researcher of the Year (2006) from Health Care Institute of NJ (HINJ); "Trailblazer Award" Minority in Research Science Award from Science Spectrum (2006); “Script Award” Best R&D Team–Wyeth Research & Development Executive Team (RADEX)(2006); “Script Award” Best Discovery Management Team–Wyeth Discovery Executive Committee (2005), Induction into the New Jersey Inventors Hall of Fame (2004); The Procter Medal (2003); ACS Earle B. Barnes Award (2001); Philadelphia Organic Chemists Club (POCC) Award (2001); Egyptian Pharmaceutical Society Drug Discovery Award (2000); Named as one of the most Prolific Inventors of the Decade by US Patent & Trade Mark (1998); ACS-Philadelphia Section Award (1997); Wyeth-Ayerst Exceptional Achievement Award (1992); and others.

-Academic Appointments: Professor of Chemistry, College of Science and Technology (CST) at Temple University, Visiting Professor, Wolfson Centre for Age Related Diseases, School of Biomedical and Health Sciences, King's College London, Adjunct Professor of Medicinal Chemistry, Northeastern University, Center of Drug Discovery (CDD), Cairo University and the University of Ferrara, IT.
+Academic Appointments: Adjunct Professor of Chemistry, College of Science and Technology (CST) at Temple University, Visiting Professor, Wolfson Centre for Age Related Diseases, School of Biomedical and Health Sciences, King's College London, Adjunct Professor of Medicinal Chemistry, Northeastern University, Center of Drug Discovery (CDD), Cairo University and the University of Ferrara, IT.